Putin engineers shakeup that could keep him in power longer

 He also said that the constitution must be tweaked to say that top government officials aren’t allowed to have foreign citizenship or residence permits.

-Putin also vowed to encourage population growth by offering additional subsidies to families that have children.
+Also in the speech, Putin vowed to encourage Russia’s population growth by offering additional subsidies to families that have children.

 He said that Russia would remain open for cooperation with all countries while maintaining a strong defense capability to fend off potential threats.